 Tweaks and changes may be made to the script right up until the shoot day and even during the shoot day but that first draft sets our stall out and is an important opportunity to define the final edit.
 Commercial TV production is a landscape of hard deadlines, so even while the first draft is being written and reviewed, we will have already started to storyboard.

 A storyboard is a shot by shot illustrated version of the final commercial.
-Storyboards are the perfect way to share with the client a visual version of the commercial while still in the very early stages.
-You can pour over mood boards, search and search for style references and deliver the best treatment since Jesus’ for Lazarus but only when the storyboard is complete does everybody working on the project have a truly clear vision of the final product.
+Storyboards are the perfect way to share with the client a visual version of the commercial.
+While still in the very early stages.
+You can pour over mood boards.
+Search and search for style references.
+And deliver the best treatment since Jesus’ for Lazarus.
+However, only when the storyboard is complete does everybody working on the project have a truly clear vision of the final product.
 We work with some very impressive storyboard artists and we are always excited to see our concept become a storyboard so that we can share it with our teams and our client.
 Storyboarding is a fundamental stage of most video productions.
 Storyboards are made up of illustrated shots complete with action icons showing the movements of the actors and set.

 All In The Detail

 Each shot also has notes for sound design, camera moves and script.
 Reading a storyboard is a lot like live editing the commercial in your mind.
 You have the shot which begins to move in your imagination in accordance with the direction.
 Your brain then layers in the atmosphere sound and sound effects.
 Now you’re in the place, you can see it and hear it.
 Then you read about the music and your brain presses play on your internal jukebox.
 Then as you read the script your voice morphs into the perfect voice over artist for this text and there you have it.
 The commercial is playing in your mind as you read it and cut it together internally as you go.